ResonantGeoData/RD-WATCH/docs/UserGuide/Vocabulary.md

 ## Annotator Mode

 This mode allows for modification of Sites and Site Observations.
-This includes modifying the *Status*, *Time/Time Rnage* or the *Polygon*.
+This includes modifying the *Status*, *Time/Time Range* or the *Polygon*.
 These sites/site Observations can be approved or rejected and the geoJSON can be exported.

 ## Data Hierarchy